The Master of United States Studies

-A deep understanding of the United States and its role in the world, is essential to pursuing any career on the international stage.
-Whether your background is in the humanities, business, education or law, the Master of United States Studies will add an international dimension to your career.
+Developing a deep understanding of the United States and its role in the world is essential to pursuing any career on the international stage.
+Whether your background is in the humanities, business, education, or law, the Master of United States Studies will propel your career through international experience and education.

 University of Sydney students can enrol through Sydney Student.

-If you would like to apply for cross-institutional study, you can do so through the cross-institutional study application form.
+If you would like to apply for cross-institutional study, you can do so through the cross-institutional study application process.

-If you would like to apply for non-award study, i.e. undertake one or more units of study for interest that will not count towards a degree, you can do so through the non-degree application form.
+If you would like to apply for non-award study, i.e. undertake one or more units of study for interest that will not count towards a degree, you can do so through the non-degree application process.

 Some of these units can be completed as part of a University of Sydney Master of Commerce, Master of Cultural Studies, Master of International Business, Master of International Security, Master of International Studies, Master of Media Practice, Master of Peace & Conflict Studies, Master of Public Policy and Master of Public Administration.

 The Master of US Studies is more than just a degree.
-You will have unprecedented access to the academic and professional networks that the United States Studies Centre has leveraged in Australia and the US.
+It gives you unprecedented access to the academic and professional networks that the United States Studies Centre fosters in Australia and the United States.
+The program also offers exclusive capstone opportunities, such as an internship on Capitol Hill, as an experiential pathway to global professionalism.

 You will gain: